 Legacy Youth Leadership Program

-The Birmingham Cultural Alliance Partnership (BCAP) BCRI’s award-winning collaborative project of seven of the city’s major museums and the public library to provide after-school learning opportunities designed to enhance the cultural literacy and academic achievement of students and their parents.
-The purpose of the project is to create a positive community learning environment that will enhance student achievement, increase student participation in enrichment activities, involve families in learning and enrichment activities and build partnerships between the school and community organizations.
-BCAP Partners include Alabama Jazz Hall of Fame, Birmingham Botanical Gardens, Birmingham Public Library, McWane Science Center, Southern Museum of Flight, and Vulcan Park and Museum.
+The Birmingham Cultural Alliance Partnership (BCAP) is BCRI’s award-winning collaborative project of the city’s major museums and the public library to provide after-school learning opportunities designed to enhance the cultural literacy and academic achievement of students and their parents.
+The purpose of the project is to create a positive community learning environment that will enhance student achievement, increase student participation in enrichment activities, involve families in learning and enrichment activities and build partnerships between schools and community organizations.

-BCAP is funded by the Alabama State Department of Education 21st Century Community Learning Centers with supplemental support from Wells Fargo Foundation.
+BCAP is funded by the Alabama State Department of Education 21st Century Community Learning Centers.

 Community of Readers